 \section{Acknowledgments}

 We thank Pavel Lougovski, Xiaodong Hu, and Xiaodong Xu for insightful discussions.
 The authors acknowledge the support of Amazon Web Services (AWS) credit and quantum computing resources for this work.
-The theoretical analysis of this work is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA), under Contract No. DE-SC0012704.
-The computations and simulations are supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract No. DE-SC0025327.
+The computations and simulations of this work are supported by the U.S. Department of Energy, Office of Basic Energy Sciences, under Contract No. DE-SC0025327.
+The theoretical analysis is supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Co-design Center for Quantum Advantage (C2QA), under Contract No. DE-SC0012704.
 This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC award BES-ERCAP0032546, BES-ERCAP0033507, and DDR-ERCAP0034430.